gertjana/gertjanassies.dev/src/lib/posts/230627_new_blog.md

 ...
 <svelte:component this={data.component} />
 ...
 ```

-which will render the post correctly, it will even render any other svelte components you put in that file like shown above for the homepage, for instance i can use the Tag component to show a tag here:
+which will render the post correctly, it will even render any other svelte components you put in that file for instance in this blog I can use the Tag component to show a tag here:

 ```svelte
 <Tag path="/blog" type="category" text="code" />